Background pattern

 If you experience severe diarrhea (watery or bloody) with symptoms such as fever, abdominal pain, or sensitivity, stop taking rabeprazol and see your doctor immediately.

-Taking a proton pump inhibitor like rabeprazol, especially for a period of more than a year, may slightly increase the risk of fractures in the hip, wrist, or spine.
-Inform your doctor if you have osteoporosis or if you are taking corticosteroids (which can increase the risk of osteoporosis).
+Taking a proton pump inhibitor like rabeprazol, especially for a period of more than a year, may slightly increase the risk of fracture in the hip, wrist, or spine.
+Inform your doctor if you have osteoporosis or if you are taking corticosteroids (which may increase the risk of osteoporosis).

 Taking rabeprazol cinfa with other medicines

 • Ketoconazole or itraconazole, medicines for fungal infections.
-Rabeprazol may reduce the amount of these medicines in the blood.
+Rabeprazol may decrease the amount of these medicines in your blood.
 Your doctor may need to adjust your dose.

 • Atazanavir, a medicine used to treat HIV infection.
-Rabeprazol may reduce the amount of this type of medicine in the blood, so they should not be used together.
+Rabeprazol may decrease the amount of this type of medicine in your blood, so they should not be used together.

 • Methotrexate (a chemotherapy medicine used at high doses to treat cancer) – if you are taking a high dose of methotrexate, your doctor may temporarily stop your treatment with rabeprazol.

-If you have doubts about whether the above affects you, consult your doctor or pharmacist before taking rabeprazol.
+If you are in doubt about any of the above, consult your doctor or pharmacist before taking rabeprazol.

 Taking rabeprazol cinfa with food and drinks

-• Do not take rabeprazol if you are pregnant or think you may be pregnant.
+• Do not take rabeprazol if you are pregnant or if you think you may be pregnant.

 • Swallow the tablet whole with a little water.
 Do not crush or chew the tablet.

-• Your doctor will tell you how many tablets to take and the duration of your treatment, which will depend on your indication.
+• Your doctor will tell you the number of tablets you should take and the duration of your treatment, which will depend on your indication.

 Adults and elderly patients

-Symptomatic treatment of moderate to severe symptoms (GERD symptomatic)
+Treatment of moderate to severe symptoms (symptomatic GERD)

 • Take the tablet in the morning before eating

-• If your symptoms reappear after 4 weeks of treatment, your doctor will tell you to take a tablet of rabeprazole 10 mg as needed ("on demand")
+• If your symptoms come back after 4 weeks of treatment, your doctor will tell you to take one 10 mg rabeprazol tablet as needed (“on demand”)

-• The recommended dose is one tablet of rabeprazole 20 mg once a day for 4 to 8 weeks
+• The recommended dose is one 20 mg rabeprazol tablet once a day for 4 to 8 weeks

 • Take the tablet in the morning before eating

-• The recommended dose is one tablet of rabeprazole 10 mg or 20 mg once a day for as long as your doctor has indicated
+• The recommended dose is one 10 mg or 20 mg rabeprazol tablet once a day for as long as your doctor has indicated

 • Take the tablet in the morning before eating